samrylanjamesharris/NexusLLM/README.md

 ### 0.2 Model - [In Development]:
 ![0 2](https://github.com/user-attachments/assets/e6b0abfa-c39d-4d1d-a938-e1089191eafa)

 **0.2 model uses 5000 lines of information, compared to the 1000 used from the 0.1 model.
-We are able to see that the AI is now able to finish senctences and say english words properly, (sometimes...) it also has a system prompt it can keep track of what to say or act.
+We are able to see that the AI is now able to finish senctences and say english words properly, (sometimes...)
 Overall, a slight improvement.**